 Morita Truman (She/Her), a native of Oklahoma, grew up a ‘cradle Methodist.’
 She began her work in the church as a lay employee, followed by a journey that includes consecration as a diaconal minister, ordination as a deacon, licensing as a local pastor, and finally ordination as an elder in the United Methodist Church.
 She worked in educational and singles ministries before entering pulpit ministry.

-Rev. Morita Truman has a Bachelor of Arts from Oklahoma State University, Master of Religious Education (MRE) from Oklahoma City University and a Master of Divinity (MDiv) from Iliff School of Theology in Denver.
+She has a Bachelor of Arts degree from Oklahoma State University, a Master of Religious Education from Oklahoma City University and a Master of Divinity from Iliff School of Theology in Denver, Colorado.

-In her free time, Morita likes photography, every kind of music and traveling.
-She especially likes to travel to New York for theater, but is very excited to begin exploring the beauty of Nebraska.
-She also enjoys walking and is obsessed with getting her 10,000 steps in every day.
-Although she is a dedicated OKState fan, she is ready to join with the Husker Nation when they play any other school!
+In her free time she enjoys photography, all kinds of music, and travel.
+She especially enjoys trips to NYC for theater, but is also enjoying exploring the beauty of Nebraska.
+She’s obsessed with getting her 10,000 steps every day and you may see her walking the hallways of the church (or the parking lots) to achieve that.
+And although she is a dedicated OkState fan, she is ready to join with the Husker Nation when they play any other school.

 Morita enjoys her family which now includes 2 siblings, 5 nieces and nephews and their spouses, 12 great nieces and nephews, and 1 great great nephew.
 Her family lives from Virginia to Washington State and SoCal, and other places in between – which makes for great vacation destinations.